|Type:||Electronically activated valve|

 - A lab scope is used to measure an injector signal voltage on an idling engine at operating temperature.
 The signal from the sensor is shown and can be downloaded.
 To help determining whether the injector is functioning correctly, different possible deviations from the example signal are mentioned along with possible causes.

-- Lambda sensor (zirconia)
+- Oxygen sensor zirconia

 - With a lab scope a zirconia lambda sensor is measured on an idling engine at operating temperature.
 The signal from the sensor is shown and can be downloaded.
 To help determining whether a zirconia lambda sensor and its heating is functioning correctly, different possible deviations from the example signals are mentioned along with probable causes.